tweag/cooked-validators/README.md

-- interact with smart contracts written in Plutus or any other language that compiles to [UPLC](https://plutonomicon.github.io/plutonomicon/uplc), like for example [Plutarch](https://github.com/Plutonomicon/plutarch-plutus) or [Aiken](https://aiken-lang.org/), by loading contracts from byte strings.
+- interact with smart contracts written in Plutus or any other language that compiles to [UPLC](https://plutonomicon.github.io/plutonomicon/uplc), like for example [Plutarch](https://github.com/Plutonomicon/plutarch-plutus) or [Aiken](https://aiken-lang.org/), by loading contracts from byte strings
 - declaratively define transactions in a high level, type-retaining data structure, and submitting them for validation, while automatically taking care of missing inputs and outputs, balancing,